Ninada-U/Analyzing-CNVs-between-GBM-and-LGG/index.md

-The intended audience for this webpage is those with basic knowledge of biology/genetics - e.g. highschool or college graduates.
-We discuss the brain cancer Glioblastoma Multiforme and brain tumors low-grade gliomas.
-We also discuss Copy Number Variation, a form of genetic variation.
-The outline of our website will be structured similar to our elevator pitch, maybe with images and more details.
+The website will have a story telling feature.
+We will assume the audience is the general public, so we will have a introduction section, a background section, a modeling section, a viz section, and a Q&A section.
+In this way, we could effectively communicate with our target audience and the audience could also interact with the features in the websites.

 ![LGG](./assets/images/PreprocessingOutput_LGG.png )
 ![GBM](./assets/images/LGG.png)

-We have not confirmed our visualizations yet, but right now we may go with:

-- A heatmap comparing the CNVs of those with Glioblastoma Multiforme and those with a low-grade glioma
+Here are heatmaps of array-array intensity comparing the CNVs of those with Glioblastoma Multiforme and those with a low-grade glioma.
+Included are boxplots of correlation samples by samples after normalization of the two populations.
-- Manhattan plots and/or concordance-at-the-top plots also comparing the CNVs between the two populations

-We may also include some Python and R `code`.